Dronning Olgas Vej: Buildings

-The two houses at No. 17 and No. 20 were both listed on the Danish registry of protected buildings and places in 1996.
+The two houses at No. 17 and No. 19 were both listed on the Danish registry of protected buildings and places in 1996.
 Both houses are from 1887 and were designed in 1887 by Niels Rasmussen and S. F. Schougaard.

 The house at No. 25 is the former home of painter Luplau Janssen.
 He was an enthusiastic amateur astronomer and the house contained an astronomical observatory known as the Urania Observatory.
 The house was later taken over by his son Carl Emil Janssen who was also a painter but combined it with a professional career as an astronomer.
 The dome of the observatory has later been dismantled but the name Urania is still seen on the facade of the building.

 Journalisternes Hus (No. 56) was built by the Association of Journalists in Copenhagen to provide affordable housing for retired journalists in needy circumstances.
 It contained 12 apartments of which three were free of rent.
 The Neoclassical building is from 1902 and was designed by Erik Schiødte in collaboration with C. Ditlefsen.

 The Stjernen Housing Estate at the far end of the street was built in 1974 to designs by Svenn Eske Kristensen but has later undergone extensive alterations.

 Transport

-The nearest metro stations are at Aksel "Kok" Møllers Have (M3) and Frederiksberg.
+The nearest metro stations are at Aksel Møllers Have (M3) and Frederiksberg.
 The latter station is both served by M1/M2 and M3 (City Circle Line).
 Bus line 74 has a stop at Dronning Olgas Vej.